Matt Beaty Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.74 team ERA that ranks second across all league pitching staffs.
+- The Mariners have a 3.75 team ERA that ranks second among all league pitching staffs.

-- The Mariners give up the fifth-fewest home runs in baseball (129 total, 1.1 per game).
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (130 total, 1.1 per game).

-- The righty's last time out came on Saturday against the Baltimore Orioles, when he went six innings, surrendering one earned run while allowing two hits.
+- In his last time out on Sunday against the Baltimore Orioles, the right-hander threw nine scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.